BusisiwePieterson/Docker-ECR-ECS-dynamic-website/README.md

 1. Docker to build the container

-2. Git to trach changes
+2. Git to track changes

 3. GitHub to manage the Dockerfile and application code in Git repositories